SoftwareHeritage/swh-environment/docker/README.md

 - swh-journal: Persistent logger of changes to the archive, with publish-subscribe support.

-That means, you can start doing the ingestion using those services using the same setup described in the getting-started starting directly at https://docs.softwareheritage.org/devel/getting-started.html#step-4-ingest-repositories
+That means you can start doing the ingestion using those services using the same setup described in the getting-started starting directly at https://docs.softwareheritage.org/devel/getting-started.html#step-4-ingest-repositories

 ### Exposed Ports